 Parkland is a medium-sized city located in the state of Florida.
 With a population of 34,170 people and three constituent neighborhoods, Parkland is the 111th largest community in Florida.
-Much of the housing stock in Parkland was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Parkland economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+Parkland has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Parkland, where the median household income is $154,844.00.

 Parkland home prices are not only among the most expensive in Florida, but Parkland real estate also consistently ranks among the most expensive in America.

 Parkland is a decidedly white-collar city, with fully 93.63% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Parkland is a city of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Parkland who work in management occupations (22.70%), sales jobs (15.45%), and business and financial occupations (10.35%).

 Also of interest is that Parkland has more people living here who work in computers and math than 95% of the places in the US.

 A relatively large number of people in Parkland telecommute to their jobs.
 Overall, about 15.97% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.